 At present, WCF relies on our Corporate Landlord (Worcestershire County Council) for information around energy usage.
-The latest data available is for 2019/20, so this has been used as an estimate for 2020/21.
+The data set used for both energy consumption and mileage relates to the 2021/22 financial year.
 Where buildings were known to be missing from the data set, an average value of similar buildings has been added to the known data to ensure that the estimated figure includes something for all WCF buildings.